Ghost-Recon131/FP-a2-s3843790/README.md

    inputs are correct.
 It will then show the new password to the user.

 ## Controllers - Admin
+1. AddUpdateAccountsController: Handles updating or creating new accounts

-1. AdminHomeController: Displays the home menu for an admin user.
+2. AdminHomeController: Displays the home menu for an admin user.
 Also provides a link to all other admin functionalities.

-2. COVIDRestrictionsController: Allows admins to set restriction levels at a company-wide or per table level.
+3. COVIDRestrictionsController: Allows admins to set restriction levels at a company-wide or per table level.

-3. GenerateCSVReportController: Admin can output the contents of the SQL database into a CSV file.
+4. GenerateCSVReportController: Admin can output the contents of the SQL database into a CSV file.

-4. ManageAdminAccountsController: Allows admins to change information on an Admin account, add, delete or set an account as inactive.

-5. ManageEmployeeAccountsController: Allows admins to change information on an Employee account, add, delete or set an account as inactive.
+5. ManageAccountsController: Allows admins to change information on an Admin account, add, delete or set an account as inactive.

 6. ManageViewBookingsController: Admins can view bookings on a particular date and manage pending / approved bookings.